 A Dorset landowner named Richard Lockyer, through his will of 1730, bequeathed some of his assets to benefit young people under the age of 25 who are in apprenticeships, further education or training.
 Lockyer’s Charity, set up after his death, has been making grants to local young people ever since.

-The trustees of the charity meet three times a year (in February, June and November) to consider applications for grant assistance.
-Applications should be sent to the Clerk to the Trustees by the last day of the previous month (i.e. by the last day of January, May or October) to be considered at the next trustees’ meeting.
+The trustees of the charity meet in the summer term to consider applications for grant assistance.
+Applications should be sent to the Clerk to the Trustees by the last day of May to be considered at the next trustees’ meeting.
 Applications must include relevant receipts for the items purchased or the expenditure incurred (or quotations) and must be made on the application form with full information about the purpose for which assistance is being sought.

 This is not an exhaustive list, but shows representative examples of grants that have recently been approved towards the costs of: